-Chimney Rock Park: Rumbling Bald Climbing Access – If you are a climber or enjoy bouldering, you already know this park as one of the best in the country.
-It is also a great park to hike.
+Chimney Rock Park: Rumbling Bald Climbing Access – If you are a climber or enjoy bouldering, you already know this park as one of the best in the country, but it’s also a great park to hike.
 Trails take you to hundreds of rock formations at the base of Rumbling Bald Mountain.

-Dittmer Watts Nature Trail Park – This is a great walking trail system that is perfect for people, kids and dogs of all ages.
-Enjoy over 3-miles of looped natural trails that are very well-maintained and vary in difficulty.
-Leisurely explore nature and the beautiful surroundings on this woodlands hiking experience.
+Dittmer Watts Nature Trail Park – This is a great walking trail system that is perfect for people, kids, and dogs of all ages.
+Enjoy over 3-miles of well-maintained, looped natural trails that vary in difficulty.
+Leisurely explore nature and the beautiful surroundings of this woodland hiking experience.

 Flowering Bridge – Lake Lure’s historic bridge has been repurposed.
-A group of local master gardeners have turned the bridge into a lush paradise.
+A group of local master gardeners has turned the bridge into a lush paradise.
 A must-see for all you green thumbs.

-Lake Lure Beach – Open from Memorial Day through Labor Day, the beach gives everyone a chance to cool off during the summer months.
-The beach has a water slide and various other fun accouterments to get you wet.
+Lake Lure Beach – Open from Memorial Day through Labor Day, the beach gives everyone a chance to cool off during the summer months with a water slide and various other fun to get you wet.